 Every team competing in the race included in ARES will get ranking dependent points.
-The matrix can be downloaded here.
-The winner of ARES is the team with highest total sum of points.
-Only maximum 4 best results of each team in season will be included in final ranking.
+The matrix is here.
+The winner of ARES is the team with the highest total sum of points.
+Only maximum 4 best results of each team in the season will be included in the final ranking.
 ARES cup winner will get free entry to AREC (European Championships) next year.
 Euro Champ organizer has to accept the registration free of charge.

 AR European Championships (AREC):

 Every year one of the participating races is announced to be AR European Championships.
-The winner of this race is AR European Champion and the reward is prize money equal to entry fee of the next AR World Championships.
+The winner of this race is AR European Champion and the reward is prize money equal to the entry fee of the next AR World Championships.
 To cover ARWC entry fee will be used ARES fund.

 ARES fund and charges:

-All race organizers have to pay license fee in ARES fund to cover basic costs of ARES.
+All race organizers have to pay the license fee in ARES fund to cover basic costs of ARES.
 These financial resources are used to pay entry fee to ARWC instead of AR European Champion and to cover another operational costs.

 In addition – ARES helps organizers to promote their events, itÂ´s possible to publish all required informations through ARES web page and all organizers can edit informations about their races on ARESÂ facebook page.